 You can search online for Collin County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Texas Birth and Death Certificate, Marriage or Divorce Verification Application to mail.

-Collin County consists of Federal Census Schedules to guide in looking into your family tree.
-Federal Population Schedules can be found for 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.
+There are many types of census records for Collin County guide you in researching your family tree.
+Federal Population Schedules are available for 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.

 Collin Co.
 Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Collin Co.
 Industry and Agriculture can be obtained for 1850, 1860, 1870 and 1880.
 Collin Co.
 Union Veterans Schedules is available for 1890.
 The Slave Schedules exist for 1850 & 1860.